 Step 1: Back up your Mac

 This process will erase whichever OS you're currently using from your hard drive entirely.
 That means any files, programs, or documents you have will be deleted.
 To save your files, put them on an external hard drive or a cloud-based program like Dropbox, OneDrive, or iCloud.
-If you don't save these important files off your computer, you will lose them.
+If you don't save these important files off your computer, because you will lose them.

 Step 3: Erase your hard drive

 - Connect your Mac to the internet via Wi-Fi or Ethernet